Misconception #3 of 4:

-With your client data, accounting records, e-mail and other critical data at stake, do you REALLY want the lowest-priced shop working on your machine?
+With your client data, accounting records, e-mail, and other critical data at stake, do you REALLY want the lowest-priced shop working on your machine?

 We take the view that most people want value for money and simply want the job done right.
-In my own business, I decided a long time ago that I would rather explain our higher rates ONE TIME than to make excuses for POOR SERVICE forever.
+In my own business, I decided a long time ago that I would rather explain our higher rates ONE TIME than make excuses for POOR SERVICE forever.

 Feel free to Contact Us if you ever have questions!